srinathln7/zkp-authentication/README.md

 ./zkp-authentication login -u <username> -p <password>
 ```

-Alterntively, if you don't wish to build the binaries, then
+Alternatively, if you don't wish to build the binaries, then

 4. Start the ZKP authentication server: